apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the device, and perhaps add a USB driver depending on your development environmnent.
 See Platform Guides for details on each platform's requirements.

+Both of these options offer ideal ways to test parts of the app that rely on Cordova API features.
+If all you want to do is test its basic web programming, you also have the option to preview the app in your default web browser.
+Run a commands such as the following:

+        $ cordova serve android

+That launches a local web server to enable networking capabilities, which may otherwise be disabled when previewed locally using the `file://` protocol.
+It also displays any platform-specific customizations implemented as _merges_, described below.
+By default, the server runs on port 8000, but an additonal optional argument allows you to set it explicitly:

+        $ cordova serve android 8000

 ## Add Plugin Features